 What to Consider in Your College Search

-You’ve been spending some time looking at different colleges and trying to figure out which schools are a good fit.
-If you’ve already found a few options, that’s great!
-But we get that’s it’s sometimes a little confusing.
+You spent time looking at different colleges and universities to figure out which schools are a good fit.
+If you already found a few options, that’s great!
 Here are a few things to consider when you’re adding colleges to your list.

 Plenty of students are determined to avoid student loans by applying to lower-cost schools.
 If you’re concerned about the price tag of college, make sure you check out the tuition and fees.
 You may find they’re relatively affordable, or that they’re way out of your price range.

-Don’t waste your time deliberating over a school that doesn’t offer a program you’d be interested in.
+Don’t waste your time looking at a school that doesn’t offer a program you're interested in.
 Someone who’s always wanted to be a biology major at a huge research university probably isn’t going to be happy at a small liberal arts college.

 But your program of study isn’t the only thing that’ll determine fit.
 What about study abroad programs if you’re interested in travel?
 A religious affiliation if you’re serious about your faith?
 A women's college if you're ambitious and looking for a strong community?
 If you’re considering a career that requires a master’s degree, are there any schools that offer a five-year combined bachelor’s/master’s program?
 These types of programs play a big part in whether or not a school is a great fit.